codetronik/KernelV/README.md

 Enter one binary pattern per line.
 Patterns cannot be entered in more than two lines.

 The delimiter("\r\n") of the pattern is the Enter key.

+## Precautions
+If you hide ntoskrnl.exe or myself, the next run may fail.